 Every baby communicates differently so a set pattern cannot be determined.
 However, if they cry more often and feed longer on your breast, it’s a good sign to know that they’re hungry and need to be frequently fed.
 On the other hand, if they wet their nappies routinely, are gaining weight steadily and have a happy demeanour, then they’re fed well, and you have no reason to worry.

-What are the Benefits of Following the Hunger Cues?
+What Are the Benefits of Following Hunger Cues?

-- You begin to understand your baby and respond in time to them.
+- You begin to understand your baby and respond in time to him.